Clermont, Florida: History

-The population grew 207% from 2000 to 2010, with commensurate economic growth, attracting big box retail stores.
-In Spring 2010, the Clermont Landings shopping center opened, featuring 20 shops and restaurants and the city's first cinema.
+From 2000 to 2020, the population grew more than 250 percent amid real estate development and urban sprawl in Central Florida.
+This brought economic growth and big-box retail stores.
+Clermont was described as one of the fastest-growing cities in Central Florida of the time.
+In spring 2010, the Clermont Landings shopping center opened with 20 shops and restaurants and the city's first cinema.
 Increased pollution from runoff and residential development has hurt the city's lakes and other natural resources.